 As outlined below, Vermont has developed a transparent, fair, open, and competitive process for receiving proposals from prospective subgrantees that will advance universal broadband connectivity throughout the state.
 The subgrantee selection process incentivizes prospective subgrantees to define how they will connect all unserved and underserved Broadband Serviceable Locations (hereinafter "locations") within the proposed project area, as defined below.
-The process will require subgrantees to submit proposals that provide broadband service to 100 percent of the unserved and underserved locations within the project area.
+The process will require subgrantees to submit proposals that provide broadband service to 100 percent of the unserved locations within the project area and to as many underserved locations as possible.
 Applicants are strongly encouraged to utilize end-to-end fiber networks to the extent technically feasible.
 To ensure service to all unserved and as many underserved locations as possible in Vermont, the VCBB will open the process to any cooperatives, nonprofit organizations, public-private partnerships, private companies, public or private utilities, public utility districts, or local governments.